TokisanGames/godot-fractal-art/README.md

 * On the Julia set, press 's' to change the seed with mouse control to get the cool animated effects.
 Press 's' to lock the seed in place.
 * Escape will show and hide the menu.
 The keys work when the menu is hidden.
 * The Mandelbrot equation is Z[n+1] = Z[n]^2 + c.
 Try increasing or decreasing the Power for some interesting results, even going negative!
 The squared algorithm is optimized.
 All other powers are slower.
 * Iterations determines how far down into the set it calculates.
-More iterations is slower.
+More iterations are slower.

 ![Menu](screenshots/menu.png)